Yoshi-dev-mode/Python-Fundamentals/README.md

 Welcome to the Python Fundamentals repository!
 This project contains examples, exercises, and notes to help beginners understand the core concepts of the Python programming language.

-## 📘 About the Project
+## 💡 About

-This project teaches you the basics of Python step by step.
+This repository was created to help **students** learn the **fundamentals of Python programming** in a simple and structured way.
+Each session introduces a new concept — from basic syntax to conditional statements — using **clear explanations** and **practical examples** that build confidence step by step.

+> 🗣️ “Don’t memorize code — understand how it works.”
+> — A reminder to focus on logic, not just syntax.

 ## 🧩 Session 1